The ultimate guide to Zendesk BI tools in 2026

 Which Zendesk BI tools approach is right for your team?

-If you just need some basic, out-of-the-box reports on your Zendesk activity, Zendesk Explore is a perfectly fine place to start.
-If your company already has a data team and a need for deep, company-wide analysis, then a powerful external BI tool like Power BI is a solid choice, as long as you're prepared for the complexity.
+If you need immediate, reliable reporting on your core support activities, Zendesk Explore is the gold standard and the perfect place to start.
+If your organization has a dedicated data team and requires deep, cross-functional analysis across multiple departments, an external BI tool like Power BI is a robust choice for your long-term strategy.

 Start turning insights into action

-Ready to tap into the power of your Zendesk data without getting bogged down by complicated BI tools?
-With eesel AI, you can go from data to automated resolutions in a matter of minutes.
+Ready to maximize the value of your Zendesk data?
+With eesel AI, you can enhance your support capabilities and drive automated resolutions in minutes.

 Frequently asked questions